 Changes to the divorce process in 2022

-The divorce process in England and Wales has changed significantly from 6 April 2022 when the Divorce, Dissolution and Separation Act 2020 took effect.
+The process for divorce in the UK has changed significantly from 6 April 2022, when the Divorce, Dissolution and Separation Act 2020 took effect.

 Key changes introduced by the Act include: